a11yrocks/issues/_posts/2018-05-27-toyota-com-no-focus-states.md

 media: /assets/img/2018-05-27-toyota-com-no-focus-states.png
 ---

 No focus states are provided for buttons and links in general.
-Also exhibited strange behavior on Firefox.
+Also exhibited weird behavior on Firefox, since it is impossible to go through those links with keyboard.

 ![Toyotas's Website](/assets/img/2018-05-27-toyota-com-no-focus-states.png)

-* Software: Firefox 61, Chrome 66
+* Browser: Firefox 61 and Chrome 66